-Consequences of Vaccine Hesitancy
+Consequences of vaccine hesitancy

-Disease rates in areas of concentration of personal belief exemptions

-- Clusters of vaccine exemptions increased likelihood of pertussis outbreaks - Potential impact on herd immunity

-Outbreak examples

-- Measles exposure at Disneyland in 2014 led to 147 cases, spread across numerous states, Mexico, and Canada - In 2018, 371 cases of measles all year - From Jan.-Aug.
-2019, there were 1282 measles cases across 31 states

-Frequent news articles re: person with measles being present in populated areas such as airports, museums
+- Disease rates in areas of concentration of personal belief exemptions - Where there are areas with clusters of vaccine exemptions, pertussis outbreaks have been more likely - Potential impact on herd immunity - Outbreak examples - Measles exposure at Disneyland in 2014 led to 147 cases spread across numerous states, Mexico, and Canada - In 2018, 371 cases of measles all year - From Jan. to Aug.
+2019, there were 1282 measles cases across 31 states - Frequent news articles re: person with measles being present in populated areas such as airports, museums